Heavy Menstrual Bleeding Treatment in McKinney, TX

 Heavy Menstrual Bleeding Symptoms

+It is crucial to see a doctor if your menstrual bleeding is unusually heavy or prolonged.
+You should seek medical advice in these cases.
 In addition to a heavier-than-normal menstrual flow, a woman with menorrhagia may experience the following:

 • Bleeding for more than 1 week